- Living Close to the University

 The local housing market tends to be relatively stable, with homes appreciating at varying rates.
 Departments often have realtors that they can recommend based on their work with other faculty, so check with your department for a list.
 If your department is unable to refer a realtor, or if you need lender advice, contact RAP to learn about realtors and lending organizations that have served University personnel.

-Homes for sale within the University District and homes for sale that are convenient to the U of M and/or owned by University personnel are listed in RAP's housing database.
+Homes for sale in the University District and homes for sale that are convenient to the U of M and/or owned by University personnel are listed in RAP's housing database.

 New faculty and staff may be interested in purchasing a home in the University Grove, an architecturally unique neighborhood across from the St. Paul Campus.
 The 103 University Grove homes are located on land owned by the University of Minnesota.